 Regulations about licensure in Ontario should be obtained from the College of Physicians and Surgeons of Ontario.

-Note: If you can answer “yes” to either of the following questions, you are strongly advised to consult with the Admissions Office of the medical schools you are applying to, or consult with the College of Physicians and Surgeons at 416‑967‑2600.
+Note: If you can answer “yes” to either of the following questions, you are strongly advised to consult with the admission offices of the medical schools you are applying to or consult with the College of Physicians and Surgeons at 416‑967‑2600.

 - Have you ever been convicted of an offence (not including traffic violations) for which a pardon has not been granted?

 - Are there any criminal charges pending against you?

 Medical school graduates with criminal records may not be eligible to receive registration (licence) to practice medicine.

 Graduates from a medical school outside of Canada and/or the United States should contact the Touchstone Institute.

 Once you are accepted, some schools require you to undergo a Police Record Check.
 You will not be registered until this check is complete.
 The medical schools reserve the right to withdraw an offer of admission based on the results of the Police Record Check.
 For specific details, refer to each university’s information page in the OMSAS Application Guide.

 If any criminal charges are laid against you after the Police Record Check is completed, you are required to disclose this information to the medical schools that offered you admission.
 The medical schools reserve the right to revoke admission offers and/or registration at any time as a result of reviewing information pertaining to criminal charges.

 You must complete a CPR Basic Rescuer Course (Level C) and be able to produce valid certificates before enrollment in medical school.